nuxeo/nuxeo-studio-community-cookbook/toolkit-and-guidelines/README-MODULE.md

 ### Studio Designer

 // Same here.
 You can upload to the repository the `UI` folder to ease copy-pasting.

+## Configuration

+// If relevant, explain how to adapt your module to answers closed needs.

 ## Known issues